niallermoran/kmpcharts/README.md

 To see a complete example of how to setup the charts please see the sampleapp in `composeApp` folder of the repo.
 It is a multiplatform app that uses the kmpcharts library for iOS and Android.

 The charts library was created to fulfill the requirements of the tryingtorun app.
 So if you are a runner and want to simplify your running data into meaningful guidance then check it out at [www.tryingtorun.com](https://www.tryingtorun.com)

+If you have any feedback or woould like to contribute please email me at info@tryingtorun.com